 And although the physical might not have resulted in our expectations, the most important thing is that we obeyed God.
 He has a plan and purpose.
 He’s intentional.
 He definitely knows what He’s doing.

-If obeying Him guarantees a nature change, then I would obey regardless of him not showing up for me in the physical.
+If obeying Him guarantees our hearts changing and our conformity into Christlikeness, then I would obey regardless of him not showing up for me in the physical.

 God’s ways are not our ways, neither are His thoughts